lowRISC/opentitan/doc/security/specs/identities_and_root_keys/README.md

     <td><strong>Description</strong></td>
   </tr>
   <tr>
-    <td id="owner-root-secret">OwnerRootSecret</td>
+    <td id="owner-root-secret">OwnerSeed</td>
     <td>Flash</td>
     <td>
 Used as a diversification constant with acceptable entropy.
 Provisioned at Ownership Transfer time by the Silicon Creator.

-The OwnerRootSecret has different visibility options depending on the level of isolation provided in hardware:
+The OwnerSeed has different visibility options depending on the level of isolation provided in hardware:

 *   The value should be hidden from software after provisioning.